 Add Conductor Deck to your Claude Desktop config

 Restart Claude Desktop.
-The 9 tools below should appear in the MCP server picker.
+Nine tools are registered in the MCP server picker: the five available-now tools below have live handlers, and the four planned tools return structured not_implemented_yet responses.
 Try asking "List my workflows" to confirm the connection.

 Available now